Family, Consumer & Human Sciences

 Skills for Family, Consumer & Human Sciences Majors

-A major in family, consumer and human sciences prepares you for careers in which the following skill-sets are crucial:
+family, consumer & human sciences majors are found most commonly in careers in which the following skills are important:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.